 As of today, we are launching the admission period of our internship program for the semester of Spring/Summer 2024.
 Our internship program is semester-long and is intended especially for university students in both bachelor’s and master’s programs.
 Primarily but not exclusively of security studies, international relations, and similar programs.
 If you are interested in the program, contact us at firstname.lastname@example.org and we will provide you with more information.
 The deadline for delivering all the documents necessary for applying to the program is February 10,2024.
 These documents are your CV and a short written admission task.

 For the upcoming semester, we offer two forms of the internship program.
 To bachelor’s students, we offer the program in the following form:

-- The interns are required to take part in creating news summaries that we put together weekly (in Czech or Slovak only) and write and submit 1 article (in Czech, Slovak, or English), which will be published on the Security Outlines website.
+- The interns are required to write and submit 2 articles (in Czech, Slovak, or English), which will be published on the Security Outlines website.
 The topic of the article is predominantly up to each individual intern.

-- For writing the article, each intern is assigned a senior member of our editorial office, which guides the intern through the article-writing process.
+- For writing the article, each intern is assigned a senior member of our editorial office, depending on his/hers region of interest, which guides the intern through the article-writing process.
 An intern works on his/her article throughout the internship program (a semester).
 Interns receive comprehensive feedback on their work so they can improve their analytical and writing skills.